Gluing Branes, I

 There is still a sense in which the intersection is smoothed out for finite gluing VEV.
 Although the $F$-term data was completely localized at $xy=0$, the solution to the $D$-terms has $[\Phi, \Phi^\dagger] \not = 0$.
 The eigenvalues of ${\rm Re}(\Phi)$ and ${\rm Im}(\Phi)$ (with respect to the hermitian-Einstein metric) can be identified with the position of the brane, at least in perturbative type II.
 Since $[\Phi, \Phi^\dagger] \not = 0$ for finite gluing VEV, the brane intersection is fattened and not sharply localized.
 This is however a $D$-term effect, distinct from the smoothing deformation taking $xy=0$ to $xy=\epsilon$ which is an $F$-term effect.
 Our picture for intersecting $A$-branes with non-zero gluing VEV has the same properties.
+We expect that this is also the general picture for arbitrary intersecting brane configurations: an expectation value for scalar fields at the intersection with the same sign of the $U(1)$ charge corresponds to a fattening deformation, and an expectation value for scalar fields with opposite sign of the $U(1)$ charge corresponds to a smoothing deformation.

 We will discuss below how to compute the spectrum when the gluing morphism is non-vanishing, but let us first discuss a further generalization.

 \newsubsection{Non-reduced configurations}

 \subseclabel{NonReduced}